You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 LED light bulbs can be an excellent choice for your home’s energy efficiency, but some LEDs can give off a harsh hue.

-Harsh, bright lighting can feel overwhelming to some visitors in your home.
 If you’re looking for an added touch of cozy comfort, switch the light bulbs in your fixtures to a warm or yellow LED light without bright white or blue hues.
+It’s a small change you can make in an afternoon, but it makes a big difference in home comfort levels.

 5. Add fabric curtains for a more cozy, inviting feel.